gomezzz/LICOS/README.md

 mpiexec -n 4 python main.py --cfg cfg/default_cfg.toml
 ```

 The parameter `--cfg` specifies the config file to use.
 The parameter `-n` specifies the number of processes to use.
-The number of processes should be equal to the number of satellite you want to simulate with PASEOS.
+The number of processes should be equal to the number of satellites you want to simulate with PASEOS and matches the number of GPUs used, when GPUs are used.
 Details on the constellation and satellite parameters can be found in the file `licos/init_paseos.py`.

 ### Evaluating a trained model

 You can evaluate a trained model by using the `eval_script.py` script.
 It may require adjustments as it is hard-coded to be used with the rawdata Sentinel-2 data.
-By default it compares the compression to using JPEG.
+By default, it compares the compression to using JPEG.

 ## Contact